SixLabors/docs/articles/imagesharp/qoi.md

 - `Channels`, which records whether the image is RGB or RGBA.
 - `ColorSpace`, which records whether the image is tagged as sRGB with linear alpha or all-channels-linear.

+Those values describe how consumers should interpret the stored pixel stream.
+They are not a substitute for full color-management metadata, so QOI is usually a poor choice when ICC workflows or rich metadata are part of the contract.

 ## Read QOI Metadata

 Use `GetQoiMetadata()` to inspect QOI-specific metadata: